danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

   - "Rapid Prototyping with ChatGPT: OAS Pension Calculator Part 1"
 ---

-A while back I built a small breathing meditation app — vanilla HTML, CSS, and JavaScript, no frameworks, no build tools.
-I vibe-coded most of it using GitHub Copilot's free tier in VS Code, which at the time was backed by an older, less capable model.
-The result was exactly what you'd expect from that workflow: it worked, the resulting app solved a real problem for me, the features were all there, and I used it daily.
-But the code, particularly the CSS, was a hot mess.
+A while back I built a small breathing meditation app with just vanilla HTML, CSS, and JavaScript.
+It was mostly vibe-coded using GitHub Copilot's free tier in VS Code.
+The result was an app that worked, solving a real problem for me, but the code, particularly the CSS, was a hot mess.

-I eventually wanted to do a visual design refresh — new typography, tighter spacing, a more polished feel.
-And I immediately ran into a wall.
-The CSS was so tangled that I couldn't safely change anything.
-I'd edit one rule and something unrelated would break.
+Then I attempted a visual design refresh — new typography, tighter spacing, a more polished feel, but ran into problems.
+The CSS was so tangled that almost nothing could be safely changed.
+Edit one rule and something unrelated would break.
 I'd try to understand which styles were actually applying to an element and find three different files all claiming to style the same thing.
-The free-tier vibe coding session had left me with a functioning app but unmaintainable styles.

-Before I could do the design work I wanted, I had to clean up the CSS first.
+And even Copilot was spinning in whack-a-mole loops.

+It became clear that the CSS had to be cleaned up to make it maintainable.
 By this point I'd moved on from Copilot to a paid Claude Code subscription, which gave me access to more capable models.
 Here's the technique I came up with to do that refactor safely with AI assistance — and why it's different from the E2E testing you might already be familiar with.

 ## What was wrong with the CSS

 Before touching anything, I had Claude Code perform an audit of the existing styles.
-Here's what it found:

-**`index.css` wasn't just an entry point.** There was even a TODO comment in the file saying it should only import other files.
-But it had accumulated ~130 lines of real styles, mostly duplicating rules that already existed in `global.css`.
-Two files styling the same elements, with the later one silently winning.

-**A subtle import order bug.** `reset.css` referenced CSS custom properties (`var(--color-bg)`) that weren't defined until the *next* file in the import chain, `variables.css`.
-This worked because browsers resolve custom property values lazily at paint time, not at parse time.
-So it never broke — but it was fragile by accident, not by design.

-**No cascade layers, so everything was a specificity fight.** Without `@layer`, every CSS rule competes on selector specificity.
-Add a class and something breaks somewhere else.
-This is the root cause of the "can't touch it without breaking it" feeling that makes CSS refactors terrifying.

-**A circa-2011 Eric Meyer reset.** The old-school approach: a long list of every HTML element zeroed out.
-No `box-sizing: border-box` globally, no `prefers-reduced-motion`, no modern element handling.
-As a result, `box-sizing: border-box` was sprinkled ad-hoc across individual elements wherever someone noticed it was needed.

-**`width: 100vw` used about ten times.** This is almost always wrong — `100vw` includes the scrollbar width and causes horizontal overflow. `width: 100%` is what was almost certainly intended.

-**Button styles in four different files.** There were four visually similar button types around the app, all sharing the same brand colors, all styled independently with zero shared base.
-Changing the primary color meant hunting down four separate declarations.

-**Hard-coded hex values scattered throughout.** `#fff`, `#888`, `#f9f9f9`, `#e0f7fa` — all appearing inline in rules, even though a `variables.css` file with CSS custom properties already existed.

-None of this is unusual for CSS that grew organically through a vibe-coding session with a free-tier AI model.
-It works until it doesn't.
+The results were what you'd expect from CSS that grew organically through vibe-coding: duplicated rules spread across multiple files silently fighting each other for cascade priority, no `@layer` so every specificity conflict was a coin flip, a 2011-era reset missing `box-sizing: border-box`, button styles copy-pasted into four different files, and hard-coded hex values scattered everywhere despite a `variables.css` already existing.
+It worked until it didn't.

 ## The goal: a true refactor